aabolfadl/fpl-assistant/README.md

 ## 🎯 Overview

-**FPL Assistant** is an intelligent conversational system that answers Fantasy Premier League questions using a **hybrid retrieval-augmented generation (RAG)** approach.
+**FPL Assistant** is an intelligent conversational system that answers Fantasy Premier League questions using a **retrieval-augmented generation (RAG)** approach.
 Instead of hallucinating answers, the system:

-1. **Classifies intent** — understands what the user is asking (e.g., player stats, comparisons, recommendations)
+1. **Classifies intent** — understands what the user is asking (e.g., player stats, comparisons)
 2. **Extracts entities** — identifies relevant players, teams, gameweeks, and statistics from the query
 3. **Retrieves context** — uses multiple retrieval strategies (deterministic Cypher queries, semantic vector search, or hybrid) to fetch facts from a Neo4j knowledge graph
 4. **Generates answers** — passes retrieved context to a language model (DeepSeek, Llama, or Gemma) to synthesize natural, conversational responses

 The system supports queries like:

-- _"Who should I captain for gameweek 10?"_
-- _"Compare Haaland and Son's assists per game"_
+- _"Compare Salah and Haaland's total points"_
-- _"What are the top forwards under £6.5M?"_
+- _"How many goals did Salah score against Wolves?"_
-- _"Who are the most creative midfielders in the 2022-23 season?"_
+- _"Which team did Salah score the least against in the 2022-23 season?"_

 ### Why This Approach?